AstarNetwork/astar-docs/docs/learn/governance/technical_guide.md

 User can also observe two timers:

 * `remaining` - how long until the voting period ends
-* `activate` - how long until the call is enacted on-chain, in case it passes
+* `activate` - how long until the call is enacted onchain, in case it passes

 <Figure caption="Public proposal - 8" src={require('/docs/learn/governance/img/02_Public_proposal/09_public_proposal.png').default } width="100%" />